apea-aiken-batch-2/nollan_mint_ai/offchain/README.md

 - [next-themes](https://github.com/pacocoursey/next-themes)

 ## How to Use
+Must Use a Cardano Wallet on the Preview Network

 ### Install dependencies
+Must be in directory offchain

+run.
+cd offchain

 You can use one of them `npm`, `yarn`, `pnpm`, `bun`, Example using `npm`: